 Loss of active opposition of the thumb

-- Any tendency to web contracture should be overcome before operation.
+- Any tendency to web contracture should be overcome before an operation.

 - Tendon transfers are able to correct the deficit